vklap/go_ddd/README.md

-- This separation of concerns make this kind of code very suitable for unit & integration tests - the service & domain layers can be fully unit tested and the adapter layer can easily be integration tested (without being concerned with any business logic leaking from the other layers - so that the integration tests can be kept simple)
+- This separation of concerns make this kind of code very suitable for unit & integration tests - the service & domain layers can be fully unit tested and the adapter layer can easily be integration tested (without being concerned with any business logic leaking from the other layers - so that the integration tests can remain simple)

 - A common code base structure makes it much easier for other developers, who are aware of this structure, to get into the code.